hyperledger-cacti/cacti/weaver/docs/docs/external/getting-started/enabling-weaver-network/corda.md

 You need to run one or more drivers through which your relay can interact with your Corda network.
 Here we provide instructions to run one Corda driver running in a Docker container, which is sufficient for data sharing.
 (Later, we will provide instructions to run multiple drivers, which will be useful both from a failover perspective and to interact with different subsets of your Corda network.)

-Weaver provides a [pre-built image](https://github.com/hyperledger-labs/weaver-dlt-interoperability/pkgs/container/weaver-corda-driver) for the Corda driver.
+Weaver provides a [pre-built image](https://github.com/hyperledger/cacti/pkgs/container/cacti-weaver-driver-corda) for the Corda driver.
 Before launching a container, you just need to customize the container configuration for your Corda network, which you can do by simply configuring the following:
 - `.env`: This sets suitable environment variables within the driver container.
-Copy the `.env.template` file [from the repository](https://github.com/hyperledger/cacti/blob/main/weaver/core/relay/.env.template) and customize it for your purposes, as indicated in the below sample:
+Copy the `.env.docker.template` file [from the repository](https://github.com/hyperledger/cacti/blob/main/weaver/core/drivers/corda-driver/.env.docker.template) and customize it for your purposes, as indicated in the below sample:
   ```
   NETWORK_NAME=<container-name-suffix>
   DRIVER_PORT=<driver-server-port>
   DRIVER_RPC_USERNAME=<driver-rpc-username>
   DRIVER_RPC_PASSWORD=<driver-rpc-username>
   EXTERNAL_NETWORK=<docker-bridge-network>
-  DOCKER_IMAGE_NAME=ghcr.io/hyperledger-labs/weaver-corda-driver
+  DOCKER_IMAGE_NAME=ghcr.io/hyperledger/cacti-weaver-driver-corda
-  DOCKER_TAG=1.2.13
+  DOCKER_TAG=2.0.0-alpha.1
   RELAY_TLS=<true|false>
   RELAY_TLSCA_TRUST_STORE=<truststore-jks-file-path>
   RELAY_TLSCA_TRUST_STORE_PASSWORD=<truststore-jks-file-password>